secure-batcave/grafana_loki_promtail_cowrie_system/server/aws_setup.md

 ### Steps
 1. **Create a Lightsail VM**
-   - Login to your AWS account and go to the Lightsail console.
+   - Login to your AWS account and navigate to the Lightsail console.
    - Click **Create Instance**.
-   - Select **Ubuntu** as the operating system.
-   - Keep default settings and click **Create Instance**.
+   - Select Region and OS (eg. Ubuntu 24.04 LTS).

 2. **Set Up SSH Access**
-   - Download the **default SSH key** from the Lightsail console.
+   - Click Create custom key, download the key and save it to your local machine.
    - Secure the key with proper permissions:
      ```bash
      chmod 400 path/to/private-key.pem
      ```
+   - Select the most expensive free tier instance size.
+   - Click Create instance.
+Wait for the instance to be ready.
    - Use the following command to connect to the VM:
      ```bash
      ssh -i path/to/private-key.pem ubuntu@<instance-ip>